 - If TLSb requested a certificate using the CertificateRequest message, then TLSb verifies the CertificateVerify message using TLSa’s public key.

-- If TLSb requested a certificate using the CertificateRequest message, then TLSb checks the validity of TLSa's certificate by a CRL check to Operator A's CRL databases.
-If a TLS entity cannot successfully perform both CRL checks, it shall treat this as an error and abort the TLS handshake.
+- If TLSb requested a certificate using the CertificateRequest message, then TLSb checks the validity of TLSa's certificate by a revocation check to Operator A's CRL databases or OCSP server.
+If a TLS entity cannot successfully perform both revocation checks, it shall treat this as an error and abort the TLS handshake.

 - If TLSb requested a certificate using the CertificateRequest message, then TLSb validates TLSa's certificate using the cross-certificate for Operator A's TLS client CA by executing the following actions: